 This was not a concept English were familiar with so politely and quietly mimicked El Rubio.
 Bar Bilbainos opposite, however, was not so restrained.
 They were ecstatic and dancing in the street screaming ‘Libertad, Libertad, Libertad.’

 “What if Cienfuegos is watching?”
-I said.
+I asked.
 “Surely, he won’t tolerate such flagrant disrespect to the regime.”

 “Believe me,” said El Rubio.
 “Until they resolve what happens next in Madrid, we won’t see hide nor hair of him or any Nationalists.”